clairey-zx81/json-model/README.md

 - check and document API entry points
 - provide a model to form proof-of-concept, possibly using some convenient form library, eg [FormBuilder](https://formbuilder.online/).
-- think of extensions to direct forms for instance?
+- think of extensions to direct forms for instance? types, constraints, layout or not?
+- think of extensions to direct relational mapping? (eg foreign key/primary key/unique)
+- think of extensions to direct object creation (pydantic, javascript)?
+- conditionals or not conditionals… eg for interfaces if not in the description language, it should be easy to express outside.
 - declaration of the meta model?

   ```json